twincharged/BravoDesignAgency/README.md

 ## Progress

 Prof Lyman: The home page uses an mp4 video.
 If you want, I can create a fallback ogg (if you're using a different browser than Chrome, especially FF).
+And the little bobbing arrow on the home page isn't Flash, it's @keyframes.
+I tried to make it fairly subtle and not annoying.

 Got the navbar.
 The misc.css was missing. - Joseph
 Ah ok, didnt see that css.
 Thanks, - Arthur